Purdue-CS193/homework-0-zgeorge1/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### List of Things I Love About CS 193
+- No Tests
+- One Class a Week
+- Easy
+- I think the slideshows look cool
+- The Great TAs
+- The illness I received while in lecture in it

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for